Lilly-27/lucid/README.md

 - When updating a review, the user is redirected to the home page instead of the view page.

 - Currently, only one review can be entered and seen.
-More schemas need to be created to accomodate more reviews and users.
+More schemas need to be created to accommodate more reviews and users.